vi/websocat/README.md

 * Auto-reconnect and connection-reuse modes.
 * Linux, Windows and Mac support, with [pre-built executables][releases].
 * Low-level WebSocket clients and servers with overridable underlying transport connection, e.g. calling external program to serve as a transport for websocat (for SSL, proxying, etc.).
-* Buildable by rust starting from v1.28.0.
+* Buildable by rust starting from v1.30.
+Websocat version 1.2.0 (or from [a tag](https://github.com/vi/websocat/releases/tag/last_version_that_supports_rust_1_28)) should be buildable by 1.28.0.
 Websocat version 1.1.0 and earlier should be buildable with Rust v1.23.0.
+There is legacy non-async version buildable by even older Rust.

 [releases]:https://github.com/vi/websocat/releases